 How To Have A Social Life Without Alcohol

-If you're not a fan of drinking and would rather your social life would not revolve around it, you're not alone.
-Whether you just don't like drinking, or need to avoid it to stay sober, the good news is it's totally possible to have a busy and rewarding social life without alcohol.
+If you're not a fan of drinking and would rather your social life not revolve around it, you're not alone.
+Whether you just don't like alcohol, or need to avoid it to stay sober, the good news is it's totally possible to have a busy and rewarding social life without getting buzzed or drunk all the time.
 This article will cover a few quick, simple principles for how to do that.

 This piece is about how to structure your social life so drinking doesn't come into the picture.
 A related article is about how to avoid being pressured to drink if you do find yourself somewhere where the booze is flowing.